 Corner sharpness is really nice at f4 to f8 but at f2 and f2.8 things get a little softer and you’ll see some of those ghosty characteristics that a lot of fast lenses have in their corners.

 The Fujinon 23mm f2 does have some vignetting.
-The camera does correct for a lot of this and bake it into the RAW files, but it doesn’t remove everything.
+The camera does correct for a lot of this and bakes it into the RAW files, but it doesn’t remove everything.

 The vignetting here is a little lighter on the bottom because I shot the sky and it had a natural gradient.

 The 23mm f2 does have very subtle barrel distortion but it’s pretty well controlled and it will likely not affect your images.